o-elgazzar/o-elgazzar/README.md

 <p><strong>I'm Omar Elgazzar</strong></p>
 <ul>
   <li>I'm a rising Computer Science Sophomore at Brooklyn College</li>
-  <li>I’m currently learning a handful of things right but purely focusing on Java currently</li>
+  <li>I’m currently learning a handful of things right now but purely focusing on Java currently</li>
   <li>If you'd like to reach out to me you can add my discord user: faltenz</li>
   <li>Or you can also email me: o.elgazzar@outlook.com</li>
 </ul><br/>